ZiadNashaat17/Vehicle-Tracker/README.md

 | `status`     | String   | Device status: `active` or `inactive` |
 | `user`       | ObjectId | Reference to User (required)          |
 | `vehicleId`  | ObjectId | Reference to Vehicle (optional)       |

+**Access Control**:

+- All device management operations (create, update, delete) are restricted to administrators
+- Regular users receive device IDs from admins to register their vehicles

 **Relationships**: